Quick Start Tutorial

 - The basics of running parallel jobs

-The Quick Start is now available as a series of videos, Henry2: Basic HPC Workshop
+The Quick Start is now available as a series of videos and quizzes, with class content delivered through Moodle.

 Basic HPC usage

-- Review the overview of HPC, HPC prerequisites, and the Acceptable Use Policy.
+- Review the procedure for gaining HPC access, and read the Acceptable Use Policy.

 - Henry2 is a Linux cluster.
 See the following recommended links for learning Linux, click the box to expand the learning paths, and choose a set of learning materials based on use case.
 Alternatively, go straight to this Linux tutorial.